Incantation (2022) Review – A Chilling and Visceral Taiwanese Ritual

 Incantation‘s story is a fairly simple one and boils down to one simple premise.
 The lengths a parent will go to, to protect their children.
 Filmed in a found footage style, the movie plays out as something of a journal of events, recorded and narrated by Ronan.
 We follow her journey from regaining custody of her child right through to her realising her curse may pass on and accepting what she must do to prevent it.

-Lots of Familial Drama
+Lots of familial drama

 Naturally, we are talking about a horror movie.
 Incantation‘s primary focus is on scaring and unsettling the viewer.
 But there is a significant amount of familial drama here.
 Ronan has been something of a questionably capable parent.
 Whether that is your cup of tea or not may factor into how much you enjoy Incantation.
 It can get in the way a little bit but it does play a pivotal role in the plot.